thejeffchen/google-rank-checker/README.md

 This python script will use your computer to check the real time Google search rankings for the first page of search results for keywords (I have tested around a few thousand keywords at once with no problems).

-I wrote this because I work in SEO and needed real time rankings on demand.
-A lot of rank tracking software seemed to be outdated or never seemed to match what I was seeing.
+I wrote this because I work in SEO and needed real time rankings from a lot of keywords on demand.
+A lot of rank tracking software seemed to have outdated rankings or never seemed to match what I was seeing.
 I also couldn't find any open source projects that worked or had a lot of features I didn't want.
 Hopefully others find this useful!

 ## Getting Started